 An internal control weakness is a failure in your internal activities that bad actors can exploit.
-Identifying and mitigating weak internal controls helps to strengthen your company’s operations before malicious actors cna take undue advantage.
+Identifying and mitigating weak internal controls helps strengthen your company’s operations before malicious actors take undue advantage.

 What Are Internal Controls?

 Internal controls are the rules, mechanisms, and procedures you use to safeguard your financial information, promote accountability, and prevent and detect fraud.
-Internal controls help you comply with laws and regulations, and are crucial to fraud prevention and asset security.
+Internal controls help you comply with laws and regulations and are crucial to fraud prevention and asset security.

-Internal Control Categories: Preventive, Detective, Corrective
+Type of Internal Controls: Preventive, Detective, Corrective

 - Detective controls are procedures that aim to uncover anomalous events after those incidents have occurred.
 Detective controls provide evidence that a material misstatement or loss has occurred, but they don’t prevent such occurrences from happening.
 Reviews, analyses, and inventory are all detective controls.